Rounak183/TaskBoss-Angular/README.md

-This app is implemented using various concepts of Angular App including different directives, routing, passing of data from parent to child components and vice-versa.
+This app is implemented using various concepts of Angular, including different directives, routing, passing of data from parent to child components and vice-versa.
 NgForms and its concepts have been used.
 Concept of emitters is used as well.